 - Over-the-counter medication

 - Erectile dysfunction medication

 Keep in mind that these are just examples.
-Whether the care you need is accepted as medically necessary or not is determined on a case-by-case basis, so your experience may vary.
+Whether the care you need is accepted as medically necessary is determined on a case-by-case basis, so your experience may vary.

 Medicare Advantage and Medically Necessary Treatments/Supplies

-But suppose your treatment has to do with the bare minimum medical benefits legally mandated by Medicare.
+But suppose your treatment concerns the bare minimum medical benefits legally mandated by Medicare.
 In that case, your Medicare Advantage provider has to follow the same rules which Original Medicare does as far as accepting or rejecting claims.

 Furthermore, most Medicare Advantage plans restrict your care to the doctors and facilities within a specific medical network.
 If you try to get care from someone or somewhere outside that medical network, you will likely have to cover the costs yourself.

 There may be exceptions — such as requiring care from outside your network because nobody inside your medical network can give you the treatment you need — but these are rare.